pdgarden/nba-stats/README.md

 # 6. 🏆 Code Quality and Formatting

-- The python files are linted and formated using ruff, see configuration in `pyproject.toml`
+- The python files are linted and formatted using ruff, see configuration in `pyproject.toml`
-- The dbt sql models files are formated using sqlfmt
+- The dbt sql models files are formatted using sqlfmt
 - Pre-commit configuration is available to ensure trigger quality checks (e.g. linter)
 - Commit messages follow the conventional commit convention